dmadisetti/scipy_proceedings_2026/papers/mayorquin_neuroconv/main.md

 ## Multi Stream Conversions

 Neurophysiology experiments typically involve multiple simultaneous data streams from different modalities, such as raw electrophysiology recordings, spike-sorted data, and behavioral video.
 Each stream may be stored in a different format, leading to complex conversion requirements.
-NeuroConv's architecture supports multi-stream conversions through the aggregation of DataInterfaces within a Converter framework as illustrated {ref}`fig:assets/diagram_converter`
+NeuroConv's architecture supports multi-stream conversions through the aggregation of DataInterfaces within a Converter framework as illustrated {ref}`fig:assets:diagram_converter`

 :::{figure} assets/diagram_converter.png
-:label: fig:assets/diagram_converter
+:label: fig:assets:diagram_converter
 The Converter orchestrates multiple specialized interfaces (A, B, C), each handling different data types (electrophysiology, imaging, and behavior).
 Individual interfaces extract metadata from their respective data sources, which the Converter combines into a single, user-editable metadata structure.
 The Converter then coordinates all interfaces to produce a unified NWB file containing all data modalities.
 This design pattern enables flexible, modular integration of heterogeneous neuroscience data into a single standardized format.
 :::